smussenden/2019-baltimore-climate-health-project-data-repo/documentation/qgis-directions/qgis-how-tos.md

 # Qgis Tutorials

-**An assortment of useful Qgis tutorials based on what was needed to complete my most recent project.**
+**An assortment of useful Qgis tutorials based on what was needed to complete this project.**

 ## Contents
 * [A. Importing XYZ Tiles and Outputting Them to Raster](#a)